eddie-energy/eddie/aiida/docs/1-running/datasources/mqtt/it/sinapsi-alfa-data-source.md

 DATA_SOURCE_IT_SINAPSI_ALFA_MQTT_PASSWORD=<your_password>
 ```

-These credentials are required to authenticate with the MQTT broker and, as far as known, are only available for B2B customers.
+These credentials are required to authenticate with the MQTT broker.

-> **Attention: Data Exposure Risk.**
+> [!WARNING]
 > Providing these credentials means all users on this specific AIIDA instance can read the data by supplying the activation key.

 #### Adding a data source